Re-Animator (film series): Remakes

+Attempts were made by Yuzna and John Penney in pitching a reboot of Re-Animator and while they were met with interest from companies such as Warner Bros., the two abandoned this route when the studios showed interest primarily in the name recognition and intended to play Re-Animator as a dark and serious horror film in contrast to the more darkly comedic nature of the prior films.

 In 2017, an Italian version entitled Herbert West: Re-Animator was released with Emanuele Cerman as Dr. Herbert West.

-A film by the name of Antihuman was set to release in early 2017 before being rebranded as Re-Animator: Evolution, with Johnathan Schaech in the lead role as Dr. Herbert West.
+A film by the name of Antihuman was set to release in early 2017 before being rebranded as Re-Animator: Evolution, with Johnathon Schaech in the lead role as Dr. Herbert West.
 The title was then changed to Herbert West: Re-Animator with a release date of December 15, 2018, and Schaech no longer on the cast list.
 It was described as "much darker, more thought-provoking, and more so grounded in science than the original film" and to be in tune with the original Lovecraft story.
 However, no news has been released since late 2016.

+In April 2025, it was reported Jeffrey Lewis and Keith Previte of Lakewood Entertainment along with Andrew Trapani would be producing a new adaptation of Herbert West: Reanimator with The Haunting in Connecticut screenwriters Adam Simon and Tim Metcalfe set to write the script.

 Other media

+Re-Animator: The Musical, based on the first movie, debuted in 2011.

 Comic books

 Between 1991 and 1992, Adventure Comics, a division of Malibu Comics, released two miniseries related to the films: